zenml-io/zenml/docs/book/getting-started/deploying-zenml/cli.md

 #### Having an existing NGINX Ingress Controller
 The `deploy` command, by default, tries to create an NGINX ingress controller on your cluster.
 If you already have an existing controller, you can tell ZenML to not re-deploy it through the use of a config file.
 This file can be found in the [Configuration File Templates](#configuration-file-templates) towards the end of this guide.
 It offers a host of configuration options that you can leverage for advanced use cases.

+- Check if an ingress controller is running on your cluster by running the following command.
+You should see an entry in the output with the hostname populated.
+    ```
+    # change the namespace to any other where
+    # you might have the controller installed
+    kubectl get svc -n ingress-nginx
+    ```
 - Set `create_ingress_controller` to `false`.
 - Supply your controller's hostname to the `ingress_controller_hostname` variable.
     > **Note**